sparkflows/sparkflows-docs/docs/aws/admin-guide/configuring-aws-certificate.rst

 3. Load Balancer.
 4. Route 53.

-Register Domain names
+Register Domain Names
 ------------------

 A fully qualified domain name (FQDN) is the unique name of an organization or individual on the internet followed by a top-level domain extension such as .com or .org.
 If you do not already have a registered domain name, you can register one through Amazon Route 53.

 When you want to get a new domain name, such as the example.com  as part of the URL http://example.com, you can register it with Amazon Route 53.

-For more information please visit the link given here : https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/registrar.html
+For more details, visit : https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/registrar.html

 AWS Certificate Manager (ACM)